famoser/elliptic/README.md

 - Math: Operate on the curves using `add`, `double` and `mul`.
 - Decoders: Decode according to SEC or bernstein.
 Recover points given only an x or y coordinate.

+Compared to the popular `paragonie/phpecc`, this library focuses on the math on the elliptic curves directly, and does not implement any cryptographic primitives.
+For this task, this library is around 100x [sic!] faster, while not performing significantly worse in terms of side-channels.

 ## Math overview